-If you remember the days before Google docs, when you could work for hours on a paper only to have it vanish if your computer shut down and you hadn't saved it, you know firsthand the pain of losing work you thought was safe.
-Notebooks are wonderful for interactive data analysis, but there are a few quirks that can trip you up if you're not careful!
+If you remember the days before Google docs, you know firsthand the pain of losing work you thought was safe: working for hours on a paper only to have it vanish if your computer shut down and you hadn't saved it.
+Notebooks are wonderful for interactive data analysis, but there are a few quirks that can can lead you to lose work in much the same way if you're not careful!

 Note: For a deeper dive into the back end of a Terra notebook and to understand why notebooks have these characteristics, see this article about key notebook components or this article about key notebook operations.

 - What real-time updates can you make to Notebook compute resources without losing data?